 Step 1: Access the Timer Board

-Click the "Timers" tab on the left side of the Laurel web app to open the Timer Board.
+Click the "Timers" button on the left side of the Laurel web app to open the Timer Board.

 Step 2: Create a new timer

 Click the "Create Timer" button in the upper right corner of the Timer Board.
-This will open the timer creation modal.
+This will open the Create Timer modal.

 Step 3: Configure your timer